 The determination of fair values of assets acquired and liabilities assumed in business combinations requires the use of estimates and judgment by management, particularly in determining fair values of intangible assets acquired.
-For example, if different assumptions were used regarding the profitability and expected attrition rates of acquired customer relationships, different amounts of intangible assets and related amortization could be reported.
+For example, if different assumptions were used regarding the profitability and expected attrition rates of acquired customer relationships and the discount rates, different amounts of intangible assets and related amortization could be reported.